-- a general description of the overall framework for identifying, measuring, managing and monitoring liquidity risks: specify the scope of the framework in terms of entities and transactions, taking into account the off-balance sheet exposures, the role of the effective managers and the supervisory body, and the division of responsibilities for managing liquidity risks, the risk profile and the risk tolerance (cf. Articles 181 and 183 of the Order of 3 November 2014). - information on the diversification of the financing structure and the sources of funding: description of the financing structure and the sources of funding used by the institution (specify the various funding channels and the intragroup funding links their amounts, maturities, main counterparties and use of liquidity risks mitigation instruments), description of the indicators used to measure the diversification of funding sources (cf. Article 160 of the Order of 3 November 2014).

-- for credit institutions and branches of credit institutions with head office in a third country, specify how the internal methodology takes into account systemic repercussions that could result from the significance of the institution on its market, especially in each Member States of the European Union where it carries out its business (cf. Article 150 of the Order of 3 November 2014).
+- a general description of the overall framework for identifying, measuring, managing and monitoring liquidity risks: specify the scope of the framework in terms of entities and transactions, taking into account the off-balance sheet exposures, the role of the effective managers and the supervisory body, and the division of responsibilities pertaining to the management of liquidity risks, the risk profile and the risk tolerance (cf. Articles 181 and 183 of the Arrêté du 3 novembre 2014, as amended). - information on the diversification of the financing structure and the sources of funding: description of the financing structure and the sources of funding used by the institution (specify the various funding channels and the intragroup funding links their amounts, maturities, main counterparties and use of liquidity risks mitigation instruments), description of the indicators used to measure the diversification of funding sources (cf. Article 160 of the Arrêté du 3 novembre 2014, as amended). - for credit institutions and branches of credit institutions with their head office in a third country, specify how the internal methodology takes into account the systemic repercussions that could result from the significance of the institution on its market, especially in each Member States of the European Union where it carries out its business (cf. Article 150 of the Arrêté du 3 novembre 2014, as amended).